legenduzair/bulk-empire-MS1/README.md

 - Desktop Computer: 1920 x 1080p
 - HP EliteBook 840 G4: 1366 x 768p
-- IPad Pro: 1024 x 1366p
+- iPad Pro: 1024 x 1366p
-- IPhone 5/SE: 320 x 568p
+- iPhone 5/SE: 320 x 568p

 The website was also tested on devices using other browsers:

-- IPhone 11 Pro Max: 414 x 896p
+- iPhone 11 Pro Max: 414 x 896p
   - iOS Safari
 - Desktop Computer: 1920 x 1080p
   - Microsoft Edge
-- IPad Air: 820 x 1180p
+- iPad Air: 820 x 1180p
   - Mozilla Firefox
 - Laptop: 1280 x 800p
   - Mozilla Firefox

 ### Bugs
 - Fixed Bugs
-  - When creating the sign up button on the home page, there was a small issue with its interactivity.
+  - When creating the sign-up button on the home page, there was a small issue with its interactivity.
 This was due to the button not being in its own parent element.
 To fix this, I placed the button inside a parent div element to position it below the company background text.
   - After I was designing my first wireframes on Balsamiq, it was uploaded onto GitHub.
 However, the wireframes were not displaying properly so I had to rename the wireframes and uploaded my second wireframes file.
     - [First Wireframes File](https://github.com/legenduzair/bulk-empire-MS1/blob/main/documentation/wireframes/bulkempire-wireframes.pdf)
     - [Second Wireframes File](https://github.com/legenduzair/bulk-empire-MS1/blob/main/documentation/wireframes/bulkempire-wireframes-1.pdf)